google/grinder.dart/readme.md

     -h, --help    show targets but don't build
     -d, --deps    display the dependencies of targets

+or:

+    pub run grind <args>

+will run the `tool/grind.dart` script with the given arguments.

 ### API documentation

 Documentation is available [here][docs].